-The group of companies consolidating with Mirgor ("Mirgor Group" or "Group"): IATEC, CAPDO, GMRA, Famar, BASA and BFSA is organized in business units (business segments), namely: 1) automotive; 2) electronic consumer goods (including mobile telephones, TV sets, modems and retail); 3) retail; 4) farming, and 5) other services.
+The group of companies consolidating with Mirgor ("Mirgor Group" or "Group"): IATEC, CAPDO, GMRA, Famar, BASA BFSA, Fortinox, MISA, A-Novo, Rulned and IATEC PY is organized in business units (business segments), namely: 1) automotive; 2) electronic consumer goods (including Mobile phone, TV sets, modems and retail); 3) retail; 4) farming, and 5) other services.
 The business units streamline the use of resources by enhancing management and decision making, focusing on ongoing customer improvement in the Group's operating markets.